What’s An Organometallic?

 The common theme in organometallic chemistry is that carbon tends to act as a nucleophile (or a base, if there are Brønsted acids around).

 We’ll get to some examples of reactions in subsequent posts, but first, let’s just see some examples of what organometallic compounds look like.
 Three of them are extremely common in introductory organic chemistry.
-Organolithium compounds, organomagnesium compounds (which go by the name “Grignard reagents” after their discoverer), and organocuprate reagents (again, usually referred to as “Gilman” reagents after the chemist who first popularized them).
+Organolithium compounds, organomagnesium compounds (which go by the name “Grignard reagents” after their discoverer), and organocuprate reagents (again, usually referred to as “Gilman” reagents after the chemist who first popularized them, Henry Gilman of Iowa State University).

 There are, of course, many more examples of organometallic compounds – this is just a dusting of snow on the tip of the iceberg – but for our purposes, these three classes of organometallic compound will carry most of the freight.